John Sheil

 Sir John Joseph Sheil (born 19 June 1938) is a retired Northern Irish judge.
 He was a High Court Judge of Northern Ireland from 1989 to 2004, and a Lord Justice of Appeal of Northern Ireland from 2004 to 2007.

 Early life and education

 Sheil was born on 19 June 1938.
 He was educated at Clongowes Wood College, an all-boys voluntary secondary school in County Kildare, Ireland where his twin brother, Fr.
-Michael Shiel SJ, is currently rector.
+Michael Sheil SJ, is currently rector.
 He then studied at Queen's University Belfast and Trinity College Dublin.

 Career

 In 1964, Sheil was called to the bar of Northern Ireland and began practising as a barrister.
 He was made a Queen's Counsel (QC) in 1975. #he was Chairman of the Mental Health Review Tribunal from 1985 to 1987, and was a member of the Fair Employment Appeals Board from 1986 to 1989.

 In 1989, Sheil was made a High Court Judge of Northern Ireland.
 He served as a Lord Justice of Appeal in Northern Ireland from September 2004 to 31 December 2006.
 He retired from the judiciary at the end of 2006.

 Since 1 September 2010, Sheil has been a Surveillance Commissioner.
 As this position has a three-year term, he was reappointed on 1 September 2013, and again on 1 September 2016.